-- Be sure to review the Ambari 2.7.0.0 release notes for Known Issues and Behavioral Changes. - You must have root, administrative, or root-equivalent authorization on the Ambari server host and all servers in the cluster. - You must backup the Ambari Server database. - You must make a safe copy of the Ambari Server configuration file found at /etc/ambari-server/conf/ambari.properties. - If your cluster is SSO-enabled, do not stop Knox before upgrading Ambari.
+- Be sure to review the Ambari 2.7.0.0 release notes for Known Issues and Behavioral Changes. - You must have root, administrative, or root-equivalent authorization on the Ambari Server host and all Ambari Agent hosts in the cluster. - You must make a safe copy of the Ambari Server configuration file found at /etc/ ambari-server/conf/ambari.properties. - If your cluster is SSO-enabled, do not stop Knox before upgrading Ambari.

-The following table lists recommended ( $\checkmark$ ), and unsupported (X) upgrade paths.
+The following table lists recommended (1), and unsupported (X) upgrade paths.

-From / To Ambari 2.7.x Ambari 2.6.x Ambari 2.6.x ~ X
+From / To Ambari 2.7.x Ambari 2.6.x

+Ambari 2.6.x x

+Ambari 2.5x X

+Ambari 2.4x X